sodadata/docs/soda-library/how-library-works.md

 * access visualized check results
 * track check results over time with the Cloud Metric Store that records past measurements
-* set up and send alert notifications when "bad" data surfaces
+* set up and send alert notifications when bad-quality data surfaces
 * examine failed row samples
-* profile datasets and columns
+* profile columns and examine sample data
-* create and track data quality [Incidents]({% link soda-cloud/incidents.md %}) so your team can collaborate in Slack to resolve them
+* create and track data quality [incidents]({% link soda-cloud/incidents.md %}) so your team can collaborate in Slack to resolve them
 * collaborate with team members to review details of scan results that can help you to diagnose data issues